Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Problem Setup and Algorithmic Framework

-\begin{myRemark} The dynamic regret upper bound in Theorem~\ref{thm:dynamic-regret-OMD-generic} consists of three terms: \begin{enumerate} \item[(1)] the first term $\sum_{t=1}^{T} \eta_t \norm{\nabla f_t(\x_t) - M_t}_*^2$ is \emph{adaptivity} term that measures the deviation between gradient and optimism; \item[(2)] the second term $\sum_{t=1}^{T} \frac{1}{\eta_t}\big( \Div{\u_t}{\xh_t} - \Div{\u_t}{\xh_{t+1}}\big)$ reflects the environmental \emph{non-stationarity} and will be converted to the path-length of comparators; \item[(3)] the last negative term $- \sum_{t=1}^{T} \frac{1}{\eta_t}\big( \Div{\xh_{t+1}}{\x_t} + \Div{\x_t}{\xh_{t}} \big)$ is crucial and will be greatly useful in deriving problem-dependent bounds, particularly the gradient-variation bounds. \end{enumerate} Moreover, we emphasize that the above regret guarantee is very general in the sense that the result varies with different configurations of the regularizer $\psi$ and comparators $\{\u_t\}_{t=1,\ldots,T}$.
-For example, by choosing the negative-entropy regularizer and competing with the best fixed prediction, the result recovers the static regret bound of Optimistic Hedge~\citep{NIPS'15:fast-rate-game}; by choosing the Euclidean regularizer and competing with time-varying compactors, it recovers the dynamic regret bound of Online Gradient Descent~\citep{ICML'03:zinkvich}.
-The versatility of online mirror descent motivates us to use it as a unified building block for both algorithm design and theoretical analysis. \end{myRemark}
+\begin{myRemark} The dynamic regret upper bound in Theorem~\ref{thm:dynamic-regret-OMD-generic} consists of three terms: \begin{enumerate} \item[(i)] the first term $\sum_{t=1}^{T} \eta_t \norm{\nabla f_t(\x_t) - M_t}_*^2$ is the \emph{adaptivity} term that measures the deviation between the gradient and optimistic vector; \item[(ii)] the second term can be restructured as $\sum_{t=2}^{T} \big(\frac{1}{\eta_t} \Div{\u_t}{\xh_t} - \frac{1}{\eta_{t-1}}\Div{\u_{t-1}}{\xh_{t}}\big)$, hence reflecting the \emph{non-stationarity} of environments; \item[(iii)] the last one $- \sum_{t=1}^{T} \frac{1}{\eta_t}\big( \Div{\xh_{t+1}}{\x_t} + \Div{\x_t}{\xh_{t}} \big)$ is the \emph{negative} term, which can be greatly useful for problem-dependent bounds, particularly the gradient-variation one. \end{enumerate} Moreover, we emphasize that the above regret guarantee is very general due to the flexibility in choosing the regularizer $\psi$ and comparators $\u_1,\ldots,\u_T$ as well as the setting of optimistic vectors $M_1,\ldots,M_T$.
+For example, by choosing the negative-entropy regularizer and competing with the best fixed prediction, the result recovers the static regret bound of Optimistic Hedge~\citep{NIPS'15:fast-rate-game}; by choosing the Euclidean regularizer and setting the optimistic vectors as all zero vectors as well as competing with time-varying compactors, it recovers the dynamic regret bound of Online Gradient Descent~\citep{ICML'03:zinkvich}.
+The versatility of this optimistic OMD framework motivates us to use it as a unified building block for both algorithm design and theoretical analysis. \endenv \end{myRemark}